Please upgrade your browser - this website will not display properly using Internet Explorer 6, or lower.

 Why should I choose London Mosaic?

 We have endeavoured to ensure that the information on our website is clear and comprehensive in order that a good comparison can be made with other Victorian floor tile suppliers and specialists in the industry.
 To date we are not aware of another company who deliver a product and service in as thorough and unique a way as ourselves, including our bespoke Victorian floor tile sheets.
-If you have any further questions please feel free to call or email any time as our office is open Monday to Friday for enquiries.
+If you have any further questions please feel free to call or email any time.
+Our office is open Monday to Friday for enquiries.